opensearch-project/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ## Introduction

-OpenSearch Clients today support the ability to sign requests using [AWS Signature V4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html).
+OpenSearch Clients now support the ability to sign requests using [AWS Signature V4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html).
 This has been a community request since we forked clients from Elasticsearch, and we’re happy to announce that we have completed work across all clients, in collaboration with external contributors.
 Signing requests using native clients has been a big requirement for accessing the Amazon OpenSearch Service on AWS using fine grained access controls.
-Having SigV4 support natively in clients avoids work-arounds or using CURL requests.
+Having SigV4 support natively in clients avoids using cURL requests or other workarounds.

 ## Setting up the managed service to use fine grained access control

-Be sure to update the access control from using a master user to an IAM role/user.
+Be sure to update the access control to an IAM role/user.
+Do not use master user.
 Here the IAM role used allows access to this specific OpenSearch domain.

 ![Fine Grained Access Control]({{ site.baseurl }}/assets/media/blog-images/2022-12-09-aws-sigv4-support-for-clients/fine-grained-control.png){: .img-fluid}